LuzFaltex/docs/docs/contribute/index.md

 The user experience on [docs.luzfaltex.com](https://docs.luzfaltex.com) integrates [GitHub](https://github.com) workflows directly to make it even easier.
 Start by [editing the document you are viewing](#quick-edits-to-existing-documents).
 Or, help by [reviewing new topics](#review-open-prs), or [create quality issues](#create-quality-issues).

 > [!IMPORTANT]
 > All repositories that publish to docs.luzfaltex.com have adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any questions or comments.<br>
+For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any questions or comments.

 ## Quick edits to existing documents